 There are a couple of ways people get a job teaching English in an Asian country.

 - Arrange a job online before you arrive.
 Many jobs can be arranged in advance via the Internet, where interviews are conducted via a Zoom call.
 Doing this should mean, your work visa is organised for you before you arrive.
-If you get your teaching English qualification through i-to-i, you get access to their job board.
 One of the best job boards is Dave’s ESL cafe.

 - Arrive and approach schools.
 Some people arrive in a particular Asian country on a tourist visa and decide they would like to stay, so they will need to work to support themselves.
 This is when they approach English language schools and apply for a teaching position.
 If successful the school will sponsor you and get a work permit so you can teach for them.